Amuche-O/alx-pre_course/README.md

-This is my first entery in my repository on my GitHub account
+This is my first entery in my repository on my GitHub account, i am super elited